 Stinging nettle is the name given to common nettle or garden nettle, and hybrids of these two plants.
-Originally from the colder regions of northern Europe and Asia, this herbaceous shrub grows all over the world today.
-Stinging nettle grows well in nitrogen rich soil, blooms between June and September, and reaches up to 2 meter high.
+Originally from the colder regions of Northern Europe and Asia, this herbaceous shrub grows all over the world today.
+Stinging nettle grows well in nitrogen-rich soil, blooms between June and September, and reaches up to 2 meters high.

-When Nettle is cooked it tastes a lot like spinach so it can be used in any recipe that calls for spinach.
+When Nettle is cooked it tastes a lot like spinach, so it can be used in any recipe that calls for spinach.
 It can be steamed or boiled in the same way.
-If your harvesting fresh plants use only the young shoots that occur before flowering.
-Don’t forget the gloves!
+If you are harvesting fresh plants use only the young shoots that occur before flowering.
+Don’t forget your gloves!
 Dried nettle weed can be used in anything.
-I’ve used it in soups, stews, chili and even lasagna!
-The nettle holds more Iron than spinach making it a healthy choice as a wild food.
+I’ve used it in soups, stews, chili, and even lasagna!
+The nettle holds more iron than spinach making it a healthy choice as wild food.